Eagle's Wing: Post Production

-Reception

-The film was released in England in 1979.
+Release

+The film had its world premiere at the Prince Charles Cinema in London in July 1979 and was highly acclaimed by the British press.
 Harvey said "the reviews couldn't have been better if I'd written them myself."
 The Observer called it "dazzling" and The Guardian saying it was "well worth seeing" although adding "if the film doesn't quite work, it is because it discovers what it is about a trifle too late in the day."

+It opened on 26 July 1979 and finished in tenth place at the London box office with a gross of £8,316 in its first week at the Prince Charles Cinema.
 However the film was not a commercial success and it was a number of years before it was released in the US to varied reviews.

 Alexander Walker called it "a well directed Western" which was "deemed fatally "arty" by some of the Rank executives and had difficulty getting wide bookings even in the group's own cinema chains."

 According to John Briley the film was "almost universally praised" but Rank "which owns the best West End cinemas, did not even put the film in a Rank cinema.
 Instead it was placed in a side-street cinema that has almost exclusively shown continental sex film."
 Briley claims "when the reviews came out" for Eagle's Wing "a large advertising campaign was undertaken" but "the film stayed in the sex house while other Rank West End cinemas showed re-runs of Disney films."
 Briley accused the Rank's lack of enthusiasm for the film was due to their disbelief in British talent and a reluctance to become involved in film production again ("there has always been at Rank a lively death wish for the whole awkward business.
 It is so much easier selling Xerox machines and building hotels").

+"We are sympathetic with the cinema owners on this one," wrote Filmink.

-In February 1980 the Rank Organisation reported the losses on Eagle's Wing, The Lady Vanishes and Riddle of the Sands would be £2-3 million, contributing to an overall loss to Rank that year of £1.5 million.
+In February 1980 the Rank Organisation reported the losses on Eagle's Wing, The Lady Vanishes and The Riddle of the Sands would be £2-3 million, contributing to an overall loss to Rank that year of £1.5 million.

 It was one of the last movies financed by the Rank Organisation.